smcneece/battery-sentinel/README.md

 ```

 ### Battery Type Lookup
-Battery Sentinel can automatically identify battery types for your devices by querying the [Battery Notes](https://github.com/andrew-codechimp/HA-Battery-Notes) community database — a crowd-sourced library of thousands of smart home devices and their battery types.
+Battery Sentinel can automatically identify battery types for your devices using the [Battery Notes](https://github.com/andrew-codechimp/HA-Battery-Notes) community database — a crowd-sourced library of thousands of smart home devices and their battery types, maintained by [andrew-codechimp](https://github.com/andrew-codechimp).
+If the lookup saves you time, consider [buying him a coffee](https://www.buymeacoffee.com/codechimp) -- the database is a significant community effort.

 - Click **Look Up Battery Types** in Settings > General to run the lookup
 - Devices with no battery type set are updated automatically in the background; a status message shows how many were filled in